 There’s one marketing tool that can help you grow your audience and keep them coming back for more, and it’s more effective than just about any other method out there.

 That method is email marketing.
 Email marketing for bloggers has become a leading force in business.
 To be sure you are using email marketing to its greatest potential you need to be testing.

 Email marketing testing can show you what content engages your audience the most, what words get them to open your emails and as a result drive traffic to your blog.
-And according to Neil Patel, that traffic can account for 14% of your blog’s overall traffic if not more.
+And according to research, email traffic can account for 14% of your blog’s overall traffic if not more.

 So how do you do this?
 The easiest way is through A/B split testing your email messages.